Most Important Forex Indicators All Forex Traders Should Know

 - The number of days for the moving average

 - The number of standard deviations that you want the band placed away from the moving average

 The most common values are 2 or 2.5 standard deviations.
 In statistics, the standard deviation is a measure of how spread apart the values of a data set are.
 In finance, standard deviation acts as a way of gauging volatility.

-Fibonacci retracement indicator is based on the idea that after an extreme move, a market will have an increased chance of retracing by certain key proportions.
+The Fibonacci retracement indicator is based on the idea that after an extreme move, a market will have an increased chance of retracing by certain key proportions.
 Those proportions come from the Fibonacci sequence.
-This is a sequence of numbers known since antiquity, but were popularised by the Italian mathematician known as Fibonacci.
+This is a sequence of numbers popularised by the Italian mathematician, Fibonacci.
 The modern sequence begins with 0 and 1.
 Any subsequent number is the sum of the preceding two numbers in the sequence.